nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `list`

-### Editing a person : `edit`
+### Editing a patient's details : `edit`

-Edits an existing person in the address book.
+Edits an existing patient's details in the address book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+Format: `edit n/NAME or id/IC_NUMBER [field] ...`

+* Edits the person with the specified name or id.
+* If an invalid name or id is passed, an error message will be logged.
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* Existing fields will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* If the fields do not exist, the corresponding field with details will be added.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit n/John Doe phone/91234567 email/johndoe@example.com` Edits the phone number and email address of patient with name `John Doe` to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit id/S8943782H  ward/Psychology ` Edits the ward of the patient with id `S8943782` to be `Psychology`.

 ### Locating persons by name: `find`